Licensed under the Department of Child Safety to provide care for children ages 0-17 removed from their biological family due to abuse or neglect.

-Adult Developmental Home: Become licensed under the Division of Developmental Disabilities (DDD) for an adult (age 18+) with a developmental disability such as Epilepsy, Cerebral Palsy, Autism, or a Cognitive Deficiency.
+licensed under the Division of Developmental Disabilities for adults ages 18 and up with a developmental disability such as Epilepsy, Cerebral Palsy, Autism, or Cognitive Deficiency.
 These adults may have connections to their biological families.
-Some placements may be legally responsible for themselves while others have a Court Appointed Guardian.
+Some may be legally responsible for themselves or have a Court appointed guardian.

-Adoption Services: Become certified through to adopt a child through the Arizona foster care system and some tribal foster care systems.
-There is minimal to no cost for this service.
+A Place to Call Home certifies families to adopt a child through the Arizona foster care system and some tribal foster care systems.
+Families can be certified to adopt and licensed to provide foster care.

-Kinship: For families typically already caring for relative children placed by the Department of Child Safety (DCS), become licensed as a Foster Family Home (FFH) home to get the foster care supports such as agency advocacy, respite services, and a subsidy from the state.
-(A Place To Call Home does not offer provisional licenses.)
+For families caring for relative children placed by the Department of Child Safety.
+Becoming licensed as a foster home allows the families to get the foster care supports such as agency advocacy, foster care reimbursement, and other services.

-Tribal Foster Care: We contract with Native American Communities to provide foster homes to tribal children.
-The children are placed in the license type that meets their physical and developmental needs.
+A Place to Call Home contracts with Native American Communities to provide foster homes to the Communities’ children.
+The children are placed in the licensed type home that meets their physical and developmental needs.

 Respite is offered to foster placements in A Place to Call Home Family Foster Homes, Developmental Homes and to children and adults receiving respite services through the Division of Developmental Disabilities and other contracted entities.
 Our Respite Coordinators will schedule the respite with one of our certified respite providers.